 8. 23% of women are more likely to be considered incompetent due to their gender.

 Female workers are nearly four times as likely as their male colleagues to report being regarded as incompetent because of their gender.
 However, according to gender discrimination in the workplace statistics, only 6% of working men admitted they had received unfair treatment.

 Similarly, 16% of working women said they repeatedly received minor insults in the workplace due to their gender.
 Those insults could be implicit, in the form of inadequate jokes or explicit comments directed at one’s gender, physical appearance, or sexual orientation.
 In contrast, only 5% of men encountered such unpleasantries.

 9. 20% of LGBTQ community members frequently face severe discrimination and hostility at work.

 As for LGBT discrimination in the workplace statistics, one-fifth of the LGBTQ Americans have encountered discrimination against their gender identity or sexual orientation when applying for a job.
 Needless to say, non-white LGBTQ community members are 32% more prone to discrimination versus 12% of white LGBTQ Americans.
 Furthermore, 22% of LGBTQ people haven’t received equal pay or promotion at the same rate as their straight counterparts.

 Offensive jokes based on an individual’s gender identity or sexual orientation are viewed as harassment.
-In 2018, over half of LGBTQ employees were victims of inappropriate jokes at work.
-Likewise, 37% of bisexual and 41% of transgender people heard or were subject to such jokes, according to transgender discrimination in the workplace statistics.
+Judging from transgender discrimination in the workplace statistics, over half of LGBTQ employees are victims of inappropriate jokes at work.
+Likewise, 37% of bisexual and 41% of transgender people hear or are subject to such jokes.

 Shocking Sexual Harassment in the Workplace Stats and Facts